 power2max NGeco SRAM MTB Power Meter (staff favorite)

 The power2max NGeco SRAM MTB Power Meter is one of our go to power meters for MTB.
-It’s a superb power meter in that it’s accurate, extremely durable, measures the power from both legs, is reasonably priced and allows you to keep your current SRAM crankset.
+It’s a superb power meter in that it’s accurate, extremely durable, measures the power from both legs and allows you to keep your current SRAM crankset.
+In order for it to fit, you need to ensure you have a direct mount SRAM crankset or a modular SRAM crankset that uses the 3-bolt interface.
+Please note, the power2max uses a 104 BCD chainring configuration.
+So you will need a power2max compatible MTB chainring as well.

 power2max NGeco SRAM MTB Power Meter

-Like the power2max above, the SRM SRAM Power Meter is a spider-based power meter that fits SRAM MTB cranksets that use the 3-bolt interface (pictured above).
-The SRM is available in both standard and Boost configurations, features +/- 1.0% accuracy, a 3-year warranty and can fit rings as small as 30T.
+Like the two power meters above, the SRM SRAM Power Meter is a spider-based power meter that fits SRAM MTB cranksets that use the 3-bolt interface.
+The SRM fits both standard and Boost configurations, features +/- 1.0% accuracy, a 2-year warranty and can fit rings as small as 32T.

 This power meter uses a 104 BCD chainring configuration.
 So you will need a compatible chainring to use with it.